 It was not possible in the scope of this study to determine conclusively whether new wells could be installed to provide compliant drinking water.
 To evaluate potential new groundwater source alternatives, three test cases were developed based on distance from the PWS intake point.
-The test cases were based on distances of 5 miles, 1 mile, and installing a well on-site.
-It was assumed that a pipeline would be required for all three test cases, and a storage tank and pump station would be required for the 5-mile alternative.
+The test cases were based on distances of 10 miles, 5 miles, and 1 mile.
+It was assumed that a pipeline would be required for all three test cases, and a storage tank and pump station would be required for the 10-mile and 5-mile alternatives.
 It was also assumed that new wells would be installed, and that their depths would be similar to the depths of the existing wells, or other existing drinking water wells in the area.

 A preliminary design was developed to identify sizing requirements for the required system components.
 A capital cost estimate was then developed based on the preliminary design of the required system components.
-An annual O&M cost was also estimated to reflect
+An annual O&M cost was also estimated to reflect the change (i.e., from current expenditures) in O&M expenditures that would be needed if the alternative was implemented.

-- the change (i.e., from current expenditures) in O&M expenditures that would be needed if the alternative was implemented. - Non-economic factors were also identified.
+Non-economic factors were also identified.
 Ease of implementation was considered, as well as the reliability for providing adequate quantities of compliant water.
-Additional factors were; whether implementation of an alternative would require significant increase in the - 6 management or technical capability of the PWS, and whether the alternative had the potential - 7 for regionalization.
+Additional factors were; whether implementation of an alternative would require significant increase in the management or technical capability of the PWS, and whether the alternative had the potential for regionalization.